Purdue-CS193/homework-0-aayushvincent/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Aayush Vincent's First CS193 Homework

+- Favorite things are the jokes in the lecture
+- Favorite things are the way the lecture is taught and how its interactive

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for